khoi-nguyen-2359/bst-box/README.md

    ┃ 1 ┃       ┃ 3 ┃       ┃ 7 ┃       ┃13 ┃
    ┗━━━┛       ┗━━━┛       ┗━━━┛       ┗━━━┛
 ```

-The idea draws inspiration from visualizer apps that present programming concepts in
+This is Final Project of Programming Method & Abstraction course.

-an intuitive and engaging way.
-With this goal in mind, this project was developed to
+Getting inspired by visualization websites, this project is developed to
 visualize Binary Tree on console UI in text-based presentation.
-Under text form, Binary Tree can be shared straightforwardly in text communication like technical documents, code reviews, or source code documentation, all without the need of images.
+Under this form, Binary Tree can be shared straightforwardly in text communication like technical documents, code reviews, or source code documentation, all without the need of images.

 Currently the program demonstrates how AVL Tree changes through out insertion and deletion.
-The output is made with Unicode characters, and can be exported to a text file for sharing.
+The output is made with ASCII characters, and can be exported to a text file for sharing.

 ## Architecture Diagram
 ```